 Name of the family member engaged in the following business :

-(Each self-prepared income breakdown should contain the income information of ONE family member only.)
+(Each self-prepared income breakdown should con ntain the income info ormation of ONE family member only.)

-The relationship between this family member and the applicant: Applicant / Spouse / Child ( # please circle the appropriate item.)
+The relationship between this family member an appropriate item.) nd the applicant: A Applicant / Spouse / Child (# please circle the

 Nature of Industry (e.g. Construction) :

 Position (e.g. construction worker) :

-Actual Income ( Please fill in actual figure .
-If you do not have any income in a specific month, please fill in \$0.
-Do not leave any month blank.
-In addition, for payment made in arrears, for instance, if the payment date of your salary for April is in May, you should fill in the salary amount in the month of April, etc.)
+Actual Income (Please fill in actual figure.
+If you not leave any month blank.
+In addition, for payme for April is in May, you should fill in the salary ar nt made in arrears, f or instance, if the payment date of your salary

 2021 2022

-April : HK\$ Sept : HK\$ Jan : HK\$
+April : HK\$ Sept t : HK\$ Jan : HK\$

-May : HK\$ Oct : HK\$ Feb : HK\$
+May : HK\$Oct : HK\$ Feb : HK\$

 June : HK\$ Nov : HK\$ Mar : HK\$

 July : HK\$ Dec : HK\$

 Aug : HK\$

 Total Annual Income : HK\$

 Payment method (Please circle the appropriate box/item.
 More than one item may be selected) A By Cash / Cash cheque B By Cheque / direct credit (Please provide a copy of the transaction record together with the page showing the name of the bank account holder, circle the entries and highlight the total amount with color for verification.
 For any entries other than income, please also make necessary remarks next to them, or else the school may include the amount in calculating your family income.)

 Reason for not being able to provide income proof (Please circle the appropriate box/item.)

 A I have no fixed employer.

-B The company I worked for has wound up and I cannot obtain documentary proof from the ex-employer and do not have any other income proof.
+B The company I worked for has wound up and I cannot obtain docum mentary proof from the ay-amployer and do not

+have any other income proof. camot obtain docum ientary proof from the ex-employer and do not

 C Others, please specify :

-Declaration: I declare that the above information is true and complete.
+Declaration: I declare that the above information on is true and comp lete.

 Signature of family member engaged in the above business (if not the applicant):

-Applicant Name : Applican t HKID No :
+Applicant Name : Applicant HKID No :

 Applicant Signature : Date :

-Campus 1 (Primary Division) No. 5, Ling Kwong Street, Tseung Kwan O, New Territories, Hong Kong Tel: (852) 2337 2126 Fax: (852) 2337 2898
+Campus 1 (Primary Division)

+No. 5, Ling Kwong Street, Tseung Kwan O, New Territories, Hong Kong

+Tel: (852) 2337 2126 Fax: (852) 2337 2898